Previous Post – Day 2: From Ramhill Lake To Just Below Rawhide Lake

-A few minutes before I had seen a solid bit of black crossing the river about fifty meters down from where we were and had wondered what it was.
-Now he appeared above us!
+A few minutes before I had seen a flash of black smudge on the riverbank about fifty meters down from where we were and had wondered vaguely what it was.
+Now that black smudge appeared above us!
 He looked at us for a while; we got up and starting waving our arms and making noise.
 I even got out a bear banger and had the tube cocked and ready to fire.
 By the time Max got the camera out the bear had decided to keep moving up river and we got the bear butt photo you see below!

 After lunch we were cheered by the fact that things were moving along at a somewhat faster clip!
 By 3:45 we were paddling towards a noticeable drop on the horizon.
 We still did not know what was coming but did beach our canoe on river right just above the drop.
 It was way more than a set of rapids!
 We had paddled up to an impressive waterfall!